mac-comp240/activities_parallel_openmp/README.md

     block: these variables are private to an individual thread, so their values don't interfere with each other
 * Compile and run the code, with and without the pragma enabled
+* To simplify the output, use the `num_threads` option on the pragma line to reduce the number of threads to 4 or 8
 * Modify the code to add a shared variable:
-    - Declare an `int` variable `shared_var` at the start of `main`.
+    - Declare an `int` variable `sharedVar` at the start of `main`.
 Because this variable is declared in the parent thread, it will automatically be shared by all the threads
-    - Inside the parallel block, add a line to define `shared_var` to be `id`
+    - Inside the parallel block, add a line to define `sharedVar` to be `id`
-    - Add to the print statement to print out the value of `shared_var`
+    - Add to the print statement to print out the value of `sharedVar`
-    - Run the code to see if the values of `id` and `shared_var` are the same
+    - Run the code to see if the values of `id` and `sharedVar` are the same
-    - Try adding a separate print statement after the first one to print `shared_var`
+    - Try adding an additional print statement after the first one to print out `sharedVar` again
-- When you run the program: what happens?
+* When you run the program: what happens?
 Discuss with your teammates what you see, and report your observations and why you think it happened here.

-### Patternlet 3

-This patternlet just illustrates how to use command-line arguments to a C program to give user-defined inputs to the program.
-In this case the user can specify the number of threads in the command line.

-- Examine the code, and make sure you understand how the command-line arguments work
-- Compile and run the program, running it multiple times with multiple values for the number of threads
-- Look for a time when the thread numbers appear wrong: this is a race condition!
-- Why does this happen (discuss with teammates)?
-- Fix the problem!

-### Patternlet 4

-This patternlet shows how to implement a "barrier," a point in the code that all threads must reach before any move on to the next statement.
-Each thread reaches that point and then blocks if there are threads that have not reached it yet.
-Once all threads reach the barrier point, then they all can move on to the next step.

-- Examine the code, and run it several times without the barrier pragma.
-Watch for "before" and "after" print statements to interleave with each other
-- Uncomment the barrier pragma, and run the code again
-- Observe what happens
+Variables that are declared before and outside of a parallel code block are by default shared by all threads.
+Variables declared inside the parallel code block are by default private to each thread (each thread has its own copy).

+We can also declare variables before the code block, and then use the pragma to control what is shared and what is private.
+The pragma can have two optional
+modifiers: `private(...)`, which lists the variables that should be private to each thread, and `shared(...`), which lists the variables that are shared across

+* Modify this program to declare `id`, `numThreads`, and `sharedVar` at the start of `main`.
+* Run the code without using the pragma modifiers at all.
+You should see even worse race conditions than before!
+* Next, add modifiers to the pragma line to set `id` and `numThreads` to be private and `sharedVar` to be shared.
+* What happens?

+### Task 3: SPMD with for loops and shared array

+A common SPMD pattern is to split up the iterations of a for loop across different threads, or to split up sections of an array so that different threads perform the same task on different parts of the array.

+* Examine the `arraySPMD.c` program.
+This is similar to a task from an earlier homework assignment.
+It creates a large array of doubles, and then loops over the array and fills each slot with the square of its index.
+* Try running this program as is, in its serial form
+* Add in an OpenMP pragma just before the for loop: `#pragma omp parallel for`
+* Run the program again: with the default array size, it runs fast enough serially that we can't really tell if there is any improvement running in parallel.

+OpenMP provides a function we can use to time how long the parallel segment takes:
+`omp_get_wtime()`.
+It returns a `double` indicating the current time.
+We can record the time just before the parallel code section, and then record the time again just after it ends, and look at the difference between the two as the elapsed time.

+* Assign a variable to hold `omp_get_wtime()` just before the pragma (and after the `printf` statement).

+* Assign a different variable to hold `omp_get_wtime()` just after the for loop ends (and before the last `printf` statement).

+* Compute the difference, and add it to the final print statement.
+* Run the program without the OpenMP pragma (serially) and look at the time taken, then run it again using the parallel for.
+Is there a difference?
+What if you increase the size of the array?
+Add a couple more zeros to the array size: what happens.
+Record your discussion in this README file.

-### Patternlet 5
+### Task 3:
 **Warning again:** The CS in Parallel text refers to the pattern here as "Master-Worker," which was the typical terms used until recently.
 We are now moving away from the term master, so this pattern will be called here "Main-Worker", as in "main thread" and